mduckham/SMURF/Queries/README.md

 ```

-4) Can you display waterbody lakes that are on the Vicmap crown land parcel with specific PFI = 52490156?
+4) Can you display waterbody lakes that are on the Vicmap crown land parcel that has specific permanent feature identifier (PFI) with number 52490156?

    Description: this query retrieves waterbody lakes within a specific Vicmap property with the PFI specified in the question.
 It shows multiple waterbody lakes on one
    parcel that belongs to the crown land.
 The execution and visualization of this query takes around 2.5 minutes.
 Computational time for the query execution is delayed due